 A sampling of images from the almost 12,000 early glass plate negatives of this gifted Groton photographer who worked from 1895 to 1945 documenting rural life in upstate New York.

-Historic Paintings A small, rather choice painting collection that dates to the early 19th century.
+A choice painting collection that dates to the early 19th century.
 An eclectic mix of landscapes and portraits, oils,watercolors, lithographs, and prints; it’s a rich, colorful portrayal by mostly local artists of thelocal people and places.
 It includes works by such notables as Henry Walton, whose lithographsdepict mid-19th century life, and Alison Mason Kingsbury Bishop, an exemplar of a mid-twentiethcentury modernist style.
-From 2009 to early 2010 it was on display in a successful rotating exhibit “Historic Paintings Unwrapped” which featured different works each month.
+From 2009 to early 2010 it was on display in a successful rotating exhibit “Historic Paintings Unwrapped” featuring different works each month.